Consolidate your super

 Prime Super insurance will look after you

 Different funds have different policies with regards to their insurance cover.
 Most will offer Income Protection insurance and Death & Total and Permanent Disablement (TPD) insurance, however not all funds will cover you to age 70, or for terminal illness, or allow you to have death only cover.
+Check your insurance cover and benefits you may lose when consolidating.

 How do I transfer my insurance to Prime Super?